-Service Plans are used to record and set out how the Corporate Objectives will be delivered, these are produced annually.
+Service Plans are used to record and set out how the Corporate Objectives will be delivered.

 To ensure delivery of the Service Plans each service area reports to the Strategic Management Team on a monthly basis.
 A summary performance clinic document is produced for each service area and this provides the opportunity to review and challenge performance, budget, sickness, project delivery and risk management for each of the service areas.